CSPS-EFPC-IT/matomo-single-node-azure/README.md

 ## Azure Ressources
 1. An Azure subscription.
 1. A target resource group.
-1. A Key Vault with a properly signed SSL/TLS Certificate for the new moodle instance.
+1. A Key Vault with a properly signed SSL/TLS Certificate.
 1. A User Assigned Managed Identity (UAMI).

 ## Azure Permissions